gmxavier/turu/README.md

 ## Contributing

+You have the following options to contribute, pick one!

-If you ❤️ Python and know a PID tuning rule that is not [here](), please code it and make a PR.
+1. If you ❤️ Python and know a PID tuning rule that is not [here](), please code it and make a PR.